divakhila/nus-august-30/README.md

-# nus-august-30
-test depository to learn github
+# This is a test repository
+## smaller change

+normal text
+testing